primedesignpro/monicalockett/README.md

 #Your Angular-Wakanda Dev Pack#

-See it running live at [http://ng-wakanda-pack.waktest.com](http://ng-wakanda-pack.waktest.com)
+See it running live at [http://ng-wakanda-pack.us.wak-apps.com/](http://ng-wakanda-pack.us.wak-apps.com/)

 ##Warning##

-**Angular-Wakanda** is not yet available in stable nor beta version.
-The versions which are in this pack are very early versions which do not implement the final API shown in the examples (the previews often use a temporary API)
+**Angular-Wakanda** is not yet available in stable version.
+The versions which are in this pack are early versions which do not implement all the final API shown in the examples (the previews occasionnaly use a temporary API)

 ##About##